sigreen-nokia/remote-management-tsa/docker-client/README.md

 ##This is a docker version of the remote-management-server client.
 ##You can use this instead of the python which requires its own Ubuntu ec2.
 ##As a docker it's light, easy to remove and I'd expect it to run on most laptops, servers etc.
-##At the time of writing I've tested this docker successfully on my synolody nas and my macOS laptop.
+##At the time of writing I've tested this docker successfully on my Synology nas and my macOS laptop.

 ####################################################
 #Server install on the server you wish to connect to